Art Applied (ART)

 Prerequisite(s): ART 204

-ART 332 Creating the Graphic Novel 3 Credit Hours
+ART 332 Storyboarding and Creating the Graphic Novel 3 Credit Hours

-This course focuses on the creation of an original graphic novel from inception to fully developed story.
-Students work on character, plot development, dialogue, drawing style, and layout planning, and are encouraged to introduce any cross-disciplinary techniques such as digital applications when appropriate.
-Lectures and readings consider contemporary media.
-This course is repeatable once in order for students to develop their skills.
-When repeating, the content and assignments are determined in consultation with instructor.
+This course focuses on the creation of a storyboard from inception to a fully developed story.
+Students work on character, plot development, storyboarding, dialogue, drawing style, and layout planning, and are encouraged to introduce any cross-disciplinary techniques such as digital applications when appropriate.
+Lectures and readings will consider contemporary media.
+During the semester, students work on a variety of projects that will culminate in a fully realized storyboard or graphic novel.
+The core of the work will explore a range of traditional comic media as a requirement, and digital media as an optional supplement (OC).

 Can enroll if Class is Freshman or Sophomore or Junior or Senior